hagata/unwrap-project/README.md

 - `unwrap list --directories` or `-d`

-  Will list the project names with their coresponding root directories.
+  Will list the project names with their corresponding root directories.

 ### add